 Garlic is one of those plants that you can get in the ground and basically forget about.
 They need no staking, no trimming and are very resistant to bugs and disease.

 All you need to do is find a spot in your garden that gets all-day sun, and make sure you dig in some good manure and compost at least a week before planting.
 Some people say to chill your bulbs a week prior to planting, which we have tried this year.
 A dear reader pointed out that this helps to trick them into sprouting, by changing their 'body clock' so they think it's time to grow when put into the nice warm soil (thanks Kath!).
 Although we've never done it any other year before and they've still grown fine...

 Once in the ground, water them regularly.
 At least twice a week or more for sandy soil.
 Feed up every fortnight over the first two months with a good organic seaweed or fish fertiliser, but avoid feeding in the later months as too much fertiliser can result in lots of leaf growth and very little happening under the soil, where you want the bulb to be fattening up.
-Stop watering altogether over the last few weeks (November-December) when the leaves start to turn yellow/brown or the plant will retain too much moisture which can lead to bulbs rotting later on.
+Stop watering altogether over the last few weeks (November-December for Southern Hemisphere) when the leaves start to turn yellow/brown or the plant will retain too much moisture which can lead to bulbs rotting later on.

 To harvest, gently dig up each bulb being careful not to damage it.
 Leave the tops on and shake of excess soil from the roots.
 Hang in a dry place out of direct sunlight for a couple of weeks.
 The tops can now be braided or trimmed from the bulb.
 If garlic is stored correctly in a dry spot it can last until the following autumn, where you will be able to set aside a few bulbs to plant again...
 I use this great garlic braiding tutorial.